vsivsi/meteor-file-collection/README.md

   // Allow rules for security.
 Should look familiar!
   // Without these, no file writes would be allowed myFiles.allow({
+    // The creator of a file owns it.
+UserId may be null.
     insert: function (userId, file) {
       // Assign the proper owner when a file is created file.metadata = file.metadata || {};
       file.metadata.owner = userId;
       return true;
     },
+    // Only owners can remove a file
     remove: function (userId, file) {
       // Only owners can delete
       if (userId !== file.metadata.owner) {